-According to the story, Washington’s travel was slowed by rough roads, so he was travelling on a Sunday to get to the town where he intended to spend the Sabbath Day.
-Only after he explained this was he allowed to proceed.
+According to the story, rough roads slowed Washington’s travel.
+He had to proceed on Sunday to reach the town where he intended to spend the Sabbath Day.
+Only after he explained this did the tithingman allow him to proceed.

-The story, attributed to the newspaper Columbian Centinel, is not verified by Washington’s account of his trip.
+In his account of the trip, Washington himself did not verify the story, attributed to the newspaper Columbian Centinel.
 But the tithingman was definitely very real.
 Enforcing the prohibition against traveling on a Sunday was just one of his jobs.

-Washington’s journal notes that he was, in fact, delayed in Connecticut by the enforcement of the state’s blue laws, which prohibited just about any activity on a Sunday other than attending church.
+Washington’s journal notes that enforcement of the state’s blue laws did delay his journey through Connecticut.
+Those laws prohibited just about any activity on a Sunday other than attending church.

 Washington’s journal entry for November 8, 1789 reads: “It being contrary to Law & disagreeable to the People of this State (Connecticut) to travel on the Sabbath day and my horses after passing through such intolerable Roads wanting rest, I stayed at Perkins’s Tavern (which by the bye is not a good one) all day—and a meeting House being with in a few rod of the Door, I attended Morning & evening Service, and heard very lame discourses from a Mr. Pond.”